This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Tips for Planning a Trip

 Are you planning overseas travel or a domestic trip at home?
-Either way, the whole idea of taking a trip is to have a memorable time, to have fun and relax, and not to spend your whole vacation time worrying about money.
+Either way, the whole idea of taking a trip is to have a memorable time in a new place, to have fun and relax, and not to spend your whole vacation time worrying about money.

 How much time do you have?